Feature Guide

 We've got answers

 Yes.
 Notion templates excel at qualitative journaling — attaching screenshots, writing reflections, and organizing trades by strategy.
-However, Notion lacks built-in financial calculations, so you will need to track P&L separately.
+However, Notion lacks SUMIF-style aggregation, so per-trade math works but total P&L requires manual rollups.

-Choose Google Sheets if you want cloud access, automatic saving, and easy sharing.
-Choose Excel if you need advanced formulas, pivot tables, or work with large datasets that slow down Google Sheets.
+Choose Google Sheets for cloud access, automatic saving, and easy sharing.
+Choose Excel for advanced formulas, pivot tables, or datasets exceeding 500 rows that slow Google Sheets down.

 At minimum: date, ticker, direction (long/short), entry price, exit price, position size, P&L, and notes.
 Better templates also include setup type, risk-to-reward ratio, emotional state, and screenshot attachments.

-Consider upgrading when you find yourself spending more time maintaining your spreadsheet than analyzing your trades, when formulas break frequently, or when you need analytics like equity curves and strategy breakdowns that templates cannot provide.
+Consider upgrading when you spend more time maintaining the spreadsheet than analyzing trades, when formulas break frequently, or when volume exceeds 500 trades/month.
+Templates stop scaling above ~1,500 rows.

-If you trade actively, the time saved on manual entry and formula maintenance alone justifies the cost within a few weeks.
-Unlike subscriptions that cost $29-58/month, JournalPlus is a one-time payment with lifetime access.
+If you trade actively (100+ trades/month), the time saved on manual entry and formula maintenance alone justifies the cost within weeks.
+The JournalPlus templates above are free precisely because they're the best starting point; the app is the graduation path.

 Ready to Start?